Sen. Bernie Sanders says he’s running for president in 2020

 He said he was going to launch “what I think is unprecedented in modern American history”: a grassroots movement “to lay the groundwork for transforming the economic and political life of this country.”

+Sanders goes into the campaign with several advantages, including the name recognition he earned from his last run.
+In a sign of the enthusiasm surrounding his campaign, Sanders raised $4 million on Tuesday from nearly 150,000 individual donors.

+California Sen. Kamala Harris raised $1.5 million in the first 24 hours of her campaign.
+She was previously the biggest fundraiser in the race.

-And Sanders could be well positioned to compete in the nation’s first primary in neighboring New Hampshire, which he won by 22 points in 2016.
+Sanders could also be well-positioned to compete in the nation’s first primary in neighboring New Hampshire, which he won by 22 points in 2016.
 But he won’t have the state to himself.

-Sen. Kamala Harris of California, another Democratic presidential contender, was in New Hampshire on Monday and said she’d compete for the state.
+Harris was in New Hampshire on Monday and said she’d compete for the state.
 She also appeared to take a dig at Sanders.

 “The people of New Hampshire will tell me what’s required to compete in New Hampshire,” she told shoppers at a bookstore in Concord.
 “But I will tell you I’m not a democratic socialist.”